vuinguyen/PythonForCybersecurity/README.md

 **Assignment 4:** Inventories and Inventories_Fun
 - Implementing the inventory tracking system as a class
 - Several other examples of class implementations including: Dogs and Cars

+**Assignment 5:** API Requests

+- With the user's input, make requests against the useless facts API
+- Parse the results that are returned
+- Display the results in a user friendly format